marcharaoui/RAG-from-scratch/README.md

 <br>

 In this course, we will explore various developments in RAG systems.
+The goal is to empower learners to understand, build, and implement RAG systems in various domains (text, multimodal, agentic) with reusable code, blogs, and practical examples.

 <br>